Friday, February 9, 2018

 1155 Island Ave, San Diego, CA 92101

-Thomas Jefferson School of Law’s 18th Annual Women and the Law Conference will be held on Friday, February 9, 2018 at Thomas Jefferson School of Law.
+Thomas Jefferson School of Law’s 18th Annual Women and the Law Conference, Her Place at the Bargaining Table: Gender, Negotiation and “Risky” Decision-Making, will be held on Friday, February 9, 2018 at Thomas Jefferson School of Law.

 This conference brings together leading experts and practitioners to focus exclusively on issues related to gender and the law to address the issue of women at the bargaining table.
 How does gender affect the way we approach and manage negotiations in a variety of settings?

 Explorations into the enduring wage gap between men and women prompt us to examine this important topic.
 Despite advances, women on average continue to earn roughly 80 cents for each male dollar earned.
 In 1960, women earned approximately 64 cents for each male dollar and experts estimate that the gap will likely not close for at least another 40 years...longer for Hispanic or African American women.
 What accounts for this gap?
 Is it explicit sexism, implicit bias, male and female divergent life choices?